-Upload an Excel or a CSV file, or import your data directly from a third-party app like Twitter, Gmail, or Zendesk.
-This data will be used to train your sentiment classifier.
+Next, upload an Excel or a CSV file with your opinion units, which will be used to train your sentiment classifier.

 4. Train your sentiment analysis model

-Train your model by tagging each piece of text as positive, negative, or neutral.
+Train your sentiment analysis model by manually tagging each piece of text as positive, negative, or neutral.
 Once you’ve tagged a few examples, the model will start assigning sentiment scores and making its own predictions.
-You can re-tag inaccurate examples to improve your model’s performances.
+You can re-tag inaccurate examples to improve your model’s performance.

 5. Test your sentiment classifier

 Go to the “Run” tab and paste a text to test your model.
 You can always tag more examples manually to improve accuracy.

 Once you’ve finished training your sentiment classifier, you can move forward to analyzing large-scale data.
 There are three options for this:

 So you analyzed your data and received a CSV, Excel, or JSON file in return.
 What next?
 With Tableau, you can organize your sentiment analysis results and create effective and powerful data visualizations.
 Just follow these steps: